Emancipation Memorial: Criticism

 Rodney Young of American University wrote that:

-The monument has been criticized for its paternalistic character and for not doing justice to the role that African Americans played in their own liberation.
-While the funds for the monument were raised from former slaves, a white artist conceived the original design.
+The monument has been criticized for its paternalistic character and for not doing justice to the role that African Americans played in their liberation.
+While the funds for the monument were raised from formerly enslaved people, a white artist conceived the original design.
 An alternative design depicting Lincoln with uniformed black Union soldiers was rejected as too expensive.
 According to historian Kirk Savage, a witness to the memorial's dedication recorded Frederick Douglass as saying that the statue "showed the Negro on his knees when a more manly attitude would have been indicative of freedom".
 In a recently uncovered letter from Douglass that appeared in the National Republican five days after the dedication, he said that the monument did not tell the "whole truth of any subject which it might be designed to illustrate".
-Douglass also says that Abraham Lincoln breaks the slave's chains in this monument, however the granting of his citizenship to the United States is not represented in this monument."
+Douglass also says that while Lincoln breaks the enslaved person's chains in the monument, the granting of his U.S. citizenship is not represented.

 Jonathan White and Scott Sandage, two historians who rediscovered the letter, detailed their findings in Smithsonian Magazine in June 2020.
 They saw in it "a solution to the current impasse" over the Emancipation Memorial.
 Since no one statue could provide the whole truth, they suggested enriching the memorial group by adding statues of Charlotte Scott, whose contribution began the process, and Frederick Douglass, who dedicated the original monument, to create a new "Emancipation Group", as the monument was sometimes called.
-Lincoln biographer Sidney Blumenthal noted that the kneeling slave was a widespread abolitionist motif, appearing on the masthead of William Lloyd Garrison's abolitionist newspaper, The Liberator.
+Lincoln biographer Sidney Blumenthal noted that the kneeling enslaved man was a widespread abolitionist motif, appearing on the masthead of William Lloyd Garrison's abolitionist newspaper, The Liberator.

 2020 protests

-On June 23, 2020, DC delegate Eleanor Holmes Norton announced plans to introduce legislation to remove the memorial.
+On June 23, 2020, U.S. Delegate for D.C.
+Eleanor Holmes Norton announced plans to introduce legislation to remove the Memorial.
 That same day, protesters on site vowed to dismantle the statue on Thursday, June 25, at 7:00 p.m. local time.
 A barrier fence was installed around the memorial to protect it from vandalism, which was later removed.
 Norton reintroduced her bill on February 18, 2021.